 - Higher component count, particularly with multiple regulated outputs.

 - Large output inductor required

 - Personal computer

-The next article in our SMPS series will focus on symmetrical isolated converters and their main applications.
+The next article in our SMPS series will cover the second main group of isolated topologies: symmetrical isolated converters.